 What’s the Difference between an MS, an MAcc, an MPAc, and an MBA in Accounting?

-The most notable difference is that the Master of Science in Accounting (MS) and the Master of Accountancy (MAcc) are specifically reserved for those who have earned an undergraduate degree in accounting or a closely related field.
-The MS may offer a more specialized concentration in certain math intensive courses but the differences between these programs are fairly minimal.
+The most notable difference is that the master of science in accounting (MS) and the master of accountancy (MAcc) are specifically reserved for those who have earned an undergraduate degree in accounting or a closely related field.
+The MS may offer a more specialized concentration in certain math intensive courses but the differences between these accounting degree programs are minimal.
 Either of these programs will typically require 30 to 36 credit hours, or one year of work.

-You can earn your PhD in Accounting either after earning your master's degree or, depending on the program, you may even be able to skip right to your doctorate studies after earning a bachelor's degree.
+You can earn your Ph.D. in accounting either after earning your master’s degree or, depending on the accounting degree program, you may even be able to skip right to your doctoral studies after earning a bachelor’s degree.
 Typically, applicants will also have to provide GMAT scores as well.

-However, you should be prepared for an extremely rigorous program, one that requires both extensive writing and mathematics.
-You'll learned advanced research methods, statistical analysis, and business principles.
-You'll also be required to produce original research in areas of your choosing.
+You should be prepared for an extremely rigorous program, one that requires both extensive writing and mathematics.
+Through a Ph.D. in accounting degree program, you’ll learn advanced research methods, statistical analysis, and business principles.
+You’ll also be required to produce original research in areas of your choosing.

 What Kind of Licensing or Certification Do I Need?

 First and foremost, if you wish to become a Certified Public Accountant, you must pass the licensing examination issued by the American Institute of Certified Public Accountants (AICPA).
-As noted above, if you wish to sit for this exam, you must have completed 150 credit hours.
-This means you'll probably need to have an advanced degree like an MS or an MBA.
-Most states in the U.S. require this license in order for you to even find employment as an accountant.
-Even for jobs and states that don't require this certification, becoming a CPA will significantly improve your appeal to employers and your future earning potential.
+As noted above, if you wish to sit for this exam, you must have completed 150 credit hours in pursuit of an accounting degree or multiple accounting degrees.
+This means you’ll probably need to have an advanced degree like an MS or an MBA.
+Most states in the U.S. require this license for you to even find employment as an accountant.
+Even for jobs and states that don’t require this certification, becoming a CPA will significantly improve your appeal to employers and your future earning potential.

 You may also consider parlaying your accounting education into a separate but related field.
 If so, you might benefit from earning a certification in that area of specialization.
 For instance, managing payroll duties for a large firm may require you to become a Certified Payroll Professional (CPP), a status awarded by the American Payroll Association.